TL;DR

 - Compulsory Excess: A fixed amount set by the insurer.
 This is non-negotiable.

 Example: Your policy has a £250 compulsory excess and you chose a £300 voluntary excess.
-If you make a claim for £2,000 of damage, you will have to pay the first £550, and the insurer will pay the remaining £1,450.
+If you make a claim for £2,000 of damage, you will have to pay the first £550, and the insurer may pay the remaining £1,450.

 The Power of a No-Claims Bonus (NCB)